Severac/Severac.github.io/_posts/2020-09-19-small_data.md

-# Can you do machine learning on small data ?
+# Can you apply machine learning on small data ?
-We hear a lot about big data, but what about small data ? :)\
+## We hear a lot about big data, but what about small data ? :)\
 Sometimes you just don't have the resources or necessary time to gather much data.

 Accross the 7 projects of my training, I've been working on several hundred thousands, or millions of data instances on various topics.\